 The School of Art is among the largest and most comprehensive art schools in the region.
 Our faculty members are accomplished working professionals—artists, designers, and scholars—who represent a diverse range of approaches and areas of expertise.
 Yet, they share a commitment to developing the vision and understanding that their students will need to succeed in a world of accelerating cultural change and technological innovation.

-Assistant Professor Hye Yeon Nam is a digital media artist whose interactive installations, performance videos, speculative designs, and experimental games have been exhibited internationally.
+Associate Professor Hye Yeon Nam is a digital media artist whose interactive installations, performance videos, speculative designs, and experimental games have been exhibited internationally.

 Professor Kelli Scott Kelley’s work is primarily composed of mixed-media narrative paintings, drawings, and objects.
 Her exhibition Accalia and the Swamp Monster debuted at the LSU Museum of Art and LSU Press published Kelley’s book of the same name.